 I am the Juniorprofessor for Neurophilosophy at Magdeburg’s Philosophy–Neurosciences–Cognition Program and, together with Holger Lyre, co-responsible for our Master of Science.

 I work mainly on philosophical issues in the neuroscience of phenomenal consciousness, where I focus on what a neural correlate of consciousness is, how we can and can’t use introspective approaches, the role of structures to individuate sensations, varieties of ego-dissolution, the indeterminacy or precision of experiences, and so on.
 Additionally, I work on psychedelics, pains, paradoxes and the psychology of vagueness.
-Philosophy of Mind and Theoretical Philosophy are my main areas of research and teaching in Theoretical Philosophy.
+Philosophy of Science and Philosophy of Mind are my main areas of research and teaching in Theoretical Philosophy.

 Together with Wanja Wiese and Jennifer Windt, I am Editor-in-Chief of the not-for-profit open access journal Philosophy and the Mind Sciences, which is fully independent of all commercial publishing houses.
 Since 2017, I curate the Youtube-channel of the German Society for Analytic Philosophy, with small German explanatory videos on philosophical topics and interviews with leading analytic philosophers.